by Zach Kincaid

 Granted, I've only touched the surface with the ideas of kyklos and what that might say to the structure of church, but it's not unlikely that biblical ideas marriage themselves with Greek thought.
 As you know, Plato and Aristotle have long shadows into the evolvement of Christian doctrine.
 And, though without the powers of the papal models to direct people via councils, I would argue that there needs to be careful thought and prayer in orchestrating church work and that work needs placeholders in history that are much wider than our present context of USA, a context that makes it far too easy to sell the Gospel and discount it at the same time.

 What do you think?
 These are just beginning thoughts about kyklos and the church.
-I intend this to open dialogue.
 There are likely a thousand holes in this dam.